Jump to section:

 IF traffic_signal == RED AND distance_to_intersection < 50 meters AND velocity > 5 mph AND safe_stopping_distance == AVAILABLE THEN execute_gradual_braking(rate=COMFORTABLE)

-This multi-condition evaluation mirrors how SDR Sarah determines optimal timing and messaging for prospect outreach combining engagement signals, historical patterns, and business context to maximize conversion probability.
+This multi-condition evaluation mirrors how SDR Sarah determines optimal timing and messaging for prospect outreach.

 Rule Priority and Conflict Resolution